202303.23

 0

-UBS’s Merger with Credit Suisse May Lead to Tens of Thousands of Job Losses
+UBS’s Merger with Credit Suisse May Lead to Tens of Thousands of Job Loss

 Credit Suisse management has instructed employees to continue working as usual for the time being and promised that they will receive the pay they were expecting, according to an internal memo.
 The bank has also said that it is prepared to pay employees for the rest of 2023 while the merger is completed.

-UBS, which employs more than 74,000 people globally, plans to reduce jobs in Switzerland in line with Credit Suisse, close branches, and cut administrative positions.
+UBS, which employs more than 74,000 people globally, job losses in Switzerland in line with Credit Suisse, close branches, and cut administrative positions.
 Credit Suisse employed around 102,000 people at the end of 2022, with this figure falling by 4,000 at the start of 2023.

 The Swiss Federal Council has approved the acquisition of Credit Suisse by UBS, which is valued at $3.24bn and has provided guarantees to the country’s national regulator to ensure that Credit Suisse has sufficient liquidity.
 This follows Credit Suisse’s admission of weaknesses in internal controls, which were outlined in a recent report.